-Even though this bright young man has a very promising future due to his placement in the Caste System, he still chooses a life of discomfort and pursues something greater than himself.
+Even though this bright young man has a very promising future due to his placement in the caste system, he still chooses a life of discomfort and pursues something greater than himself.
 He chooses to move out into the forest and learn the ways of the Samanas.
 The Samanas deny themselves all possible comforts and pleasures.
-Although at first his quest runs his patience a little dry, he perseveres through this tribulation and continues on his quest.
+Although, at first his quest runs his patience a little dry, he perseveres through this tribulation and continues on his quest.
 Even though his patience is fickle his perseverance is an admirable trait.
 He keeps hitting road blocks, because nothing seems quite good enough or at the same caliber of the level of satisfaction he was looking to achieve.
 As mentioned above, Siddhartha had a dear friend named, Govinda.
 Govinda is a side role but nonetheless an important role in the life of Siddhartha.
 When Siddhartha feels that he has learned all he could from the Samanas he is then convinced to follow the Gotama and attempt to reach Nirvana or enlightenment through the eight-fold path.
 Govinda accompanies Siddhartha and acts a great moral support to our knowledge-thirsty main character.
 Govinda was also from the Brahmin level so his past and experiences were much like that of Siddhartha.
-Siddhartha’s next step in his journey was in to the eight-fold path.
-The eight-fold path is not only an understanding of Buddha’s Four Noble Truths, but an attempt to rid oneself of greed and hatred.
-It is through this Buddha designed path that one can find complete peace and enlightenment.
-The Four Noble Truths in short are suffering, its cause, ceasing the suffering, and how to accomplish that.
+Siddhartha’s next step in his journey was into the eight-fold path.
+The eight-fold path is not only an understanding of Buddha’s Four Noble Truths but an attempt to rid oneself of greed and hatred.
+Through this Buddha-designed path, one can find complete peace and enlightenment.
+The Four Noble Truths, in short, are suffering, its cause, ceasing the suffering, and how to accomplish that.
 It states on page 27 of the novel, "The teaching which you have heard...is not my opinion, and its goal is not to explain the world to those who are thirsty for knowledge.
-Its goal is quite different; its goal is salvation from the suffering.
+Its goal is quite different; its goal is salvation from suffering.
 That is what Gotama teaches, nothing else."
-If we believe in the teachings of Gotama or not we can pull a simple truth from it.
+If we believe in the teachings of Gotama or not, we can pull a simple truth from it.
 It is not about information that can lead to a “self-help” path to salvation, but about the offering of salvation itself.
-People get too wrapped up into how to do it themselves through knowledge they have obtained and rarely focus on letting others help them.
-This usually makes someone feel diminished; which I feel the Gotama was trying to do.
+People get too wrapped up in how to do it themselves through the knowledge they have obtained and rarely focus on letting others help them.
+This usually makes someone feel diminished, which I feel the Gotama was trying to do.
 You must lose all pride to gain true enlightenment and meaningful knowledge.

 Siddhartha’s journey mirrors our journey as humans in many ways.
 In describing the novel, my English professor Dr. Forrester stated, “Siddhartha is meant to be a mythological tale about Buddhist enlightenment that can be understood by a western audience.”
 Much like this, humans are constantly seeking something higher.
 If we believe in the Christian God, Buddha, the Virgin Mary, or even Science itself, we as humans always cling to something greater than ourselves looking for identification and enlightenment through it.
 Sometimes we have to go through many different fields or ideas to find a circumstance or belief that satisfies our own personal journey.
-We all start off wanting a certain outcome in life whether we have a clear depiction of it or a vague idea and we have to look down several different avenues to find it sometimes.
+We all start off wanting a certain outcome in life, whether we have a clear depiction of it or a vague idea, and we have to look down several different avenues to find it sometimes.
 Siddhartha does just that.
-He sets a goal for himself and even though it is vague, it is still a goal, and models his life around finding an absolute truth that satisfies this goal.
-He did not find it with the Samanas but that was just one stepping stone in his journey.
-His story sticks out among the typical stories about independence, because most “success” stories you hear are about people beating the odds to achieve success, and in doing this they are still sticking within the frame of what is socially acceptable and encouraged.
-Siddhartha did not start with many “odds” and he did not reach for a goal within the normal boundaries or expectations of society.
-In general, obstacles are placed in everyone’s life; however, the higher up in the classes that you look the less obstacles you will see.
-To reach Nirvana or total enlightenment everyone must go through obstacles.
-Siddhartha was coming from a place where he had not faced much tribulation and so his characteristic of perseverance sure came in handy during this stage in life.
+He sets a goal for himself, and even though it is vague, it is still a goal and he models his life around finding an absolute truth that satisfies this goal.
+He did not find it with the Samanas, but that was just one stepping stone in his journey.
+His story sticks out among the typical stories about independence because most “success” stories you hear are about people beating the odds to achieve success, and in doing this, they are still sticking within the frame of what is socially acceptable and encouraged.
+Siddhartha did not start with many “odds” and did not reach for a goal within society's normal boundaries or expectations.
+In general, obstacles are placed in everyone’s life; however, the higher up in the classes that you look at, the fewer obstacles you will see.
+To reach Nirvana or total enlightenment, everyone must go through obstacles.
+Siddhartha came from a place where he had not faced many tribulations, so his perseverance characteristic sure came in handy during this stage in life.

 Read More From Owlcation